Arbab Sikandar Khan: Governorship

 Arbab Sikandar Khan Khalil remained as the ninth governor of the NWFP province during the early '70s.
 This was under the NAP-JUI coalition with the Pakistan People's Party.

 In his letter to Arbab Sikandar, the then-President of Pakistan Zulfikar Ali Bhutto spelled out the terms for the coalition, such as ensuring the equal treatment of all inhabitants in the province, taking steps that fell within the constitutional jurisdiction of the central government, and not complicating foreign relations due to any adverse actions.
 He went on to say that every effort should be made to preserve the national integrity.
 The Governor was instructed to firmly put down movements like the "so-called azad (free) Pakhtoonistan movement".
 A similar letter had been penned to Mr. Ghaush Baksh Bizenjo, the Governor of Balochistan under the same NAP-JUI coalition.
 The terms were accepted by both Governors, as the letters released in Rawalpindi showed.

 Arbab Sikandar was part of the NAP constitution committee which included many other prominent lawyers and politicians.
 Arbab directed the committee on political matters.

 On 24 December 1972, after an 8-year exile, Abdul Ghaffar Khan returned to the Frontier.
 President Bhutto had not wanted him back but Arbab Sikandar was insistent on the return of the one who was "the Frontier's best-loved figure".

 He ordered a water supply scheme for southern districts, ensured regular supply of food and common use items to Chitral district and started projects on roads, and small dams in northern areas of the province.
-Arbab also played an important role in finalising the Simla Agreement between India and Pakistan, and as a result almost 90,000 prisoners of war were released by India.
+Arbab also played an important role in finalising the Simla Agreement between India and Pakistan, and as a result almost 90,000 prisoners of war were released by India and 36000 were released by Pakistan.

 Arbab Sikandar was said to allow ordinary people to visit the Governor's House KP, a decision seldom taken by most other Governors of Pakistan.

 He was dismissed from this post by the Federal government in 1973.
 Arbab was imprisoned in connection to the Hyderabad Conspiracy.